by Dr. Lawrence Wilson

 Saliva of human beings.
 Some vegetarians say that “the reaction of saliva in humans is more alkaline, whereas in the case of flesh-eating or preying animals, it is clearly acidic.
 The alkaline saliva does not act properly on meat."

 Anyone who studies nutrition knows that saliva actually varies in pH, from slightly acidic to slightly alkaline.
 Aslo, saliva is not intended to digest meat.
 It has some amylase and other starch-digesting enzymes in it, but no protein-digesting enzymes.

 WHY ARE SOME PEOPLE AVERSE TO EATING MEAT?

 In most of these people, copper is out of balance in the body.
 It can also be the result of a mental or emotional attachment or love for animals.
 However, it is not physiological, meaning it is not a fact of human life for most people.
 Most people relish the taste of meat when their bodies are in balance.

-When I began a nutritional balancing program about 30 years ago, I, too, did not like the taste of meat.
+When I began a nutritional balancing program about 36 years ago, I, too, did not like the taste of meat.
 That changed completely, however, after a few years as the body was rebuilt and rebalanced.

 WHAT ABOUT ANIMAL RIGHTS?

 To explain this properly, one must understand the idea of rights.
 Rights in society must always come along with duties or responsibilities.
 These may be to follow the laws, take care of their families, and more.
 This is a primary understanding of the meaning of rights.

 Animals should certainly be treated humanely.
 However, animals do not specific responsibilities in society.
 Thus they cannot have rights, as do human beings.